Hoyt–Schermerhorn Streets station: Later usage

 On October 9, 1936, a public hearing was held to discuss the construction of a passageway between the station and the Loeser's Department Store on the north side of Livingston Street.
 In November 1937, the city Board of Transportation approved the construction of a 250 ft passageway between the station and the department store.
 The passageway opened on December 8, 1938.
 As part of the project, a stairway was constructed from the passageway to the south side of Livingston Street.

+The now-covered passageway to Loeser's is commemorated with an artistic panel on a mezzanine wall in the station.

 Due to low ridership, the Court Street station was closed and the shuttle was discontinued in 1946.
 All Fulton Street service was routed via the express tracks at this station to Jay Street – Borough Hall.
 This eliminated any use for the local tracks and they have been out of service since.
 The outer platforms were also closed until 1959, when the special service to Aqueduct Racetrack began.
 Service ran from the lower level of the 42nd Street–Port Authority Bus Terminal station to the Aqueduct Racetrack station via the IND Eighth Avenue Line, Fulton Street Line, and IND Rockaway Line.
 Like the lower level at 42nd Street, the outer platforms at Hoyt–Schermerhorn Streets provided a convenient place to segregate passengers who had paid the extra fare required to board the special trains.
 Consequently, Hoyt–Schermerhorn Streets was the only stop between 42nd Street and the racetrack.